Center for Prolonged Grief

 FEES

 The webinar is free to attend.
-A $45 fee is required for the available continuing education add-on.
+Registration is required using the free general admission link.
+A $30 fee is required for the available continuing education add-on and certificate of completion.

 Continuing Education